 Your ballot for November’s election is asking whether to keep or repeal Ivins’ first property-tax increase in 15 years.
 No one enjoys paying more in taxes.
 But the real question isn’t simply, “Do I want a tax increase?”
 The real question is, “What kind of city do we want Ivins to be?”

-The City Council approved this increase because it is the most responsible way to carry out the priorities identified in the General Plan, ensure Ivins can continue to provide the level and quality of services residents expect and rely on, and responsibly prepare for future needs, rather than leaving a future generation to pick up the tab for what we put off.
+I personally believe that the City Council approved this increase because it is the most responsible way to carry out the priorities identified in the General Plan, ensure Ivins can continue to provide the level and quality of services residents expect and rely on, and responsibly prepare for future needs, rather than leaving a future generation to pick up the tab for what we put off.

 You’ve probably heard this is an unconscionable 33.9% tax hike!
 Outrageous, right?
 What you don’t hear advocates for repealing the tax increase say, is that percentage applies only to the Ivins portion of your bill, not your total property tax.
 On a full bill, the increase is 4.4%.
 After 15 years without an adjustment, that’s hardly extreme.